-- i.
-Funding Restrictions for the United Nations Relief and Works Agency (UNRWA): None of the funds awarded resulting from this Notice of Funding Opportunity may be made available for subawards, direct financial support, or otherwise used to provide any payment or transfer to United Nations Relief and Works Agency (UNRWA). - ii.
-Pre-Award Costs: Pre-award costs are not an allowable expense for this funding opportunity. - iii.
-Construction: Any award made as a result of this NOFO will not allow for construction activities or costs.
+- Funding Restrictions for the United Nations Relief and Works Agency (UNRWA): None of the funds awarded resulting from this Notice of Funding Opportunity may be made available for subawards, direct financial support, or otherwise used to provide any payment or transfer to United Nations Relief and Works Agency (UNRWA). - ii.
+Certification Regarding Compliance with Applicable Federal Anti-Discrimination Laws" If the place of performance or delivery of any award made under this NOFO will be within the United States, applicants are advised that they will be required to certify the following at the time of award: - a.
+Its compliance in all respects with all applicable Federal antidiscrimination laws is material to the government's payment decisions for purposes of section 3729(b)(4) of title 31, United States Code and; - b.
+It does not operate any programs promoting Diversity, Equity, and Inclusion that violate any applicable Federal anti-discrimination laws.
+A program promoting Diversity, Equity, and Inclusion means a program whose purpose is to promote preferences based on race, color religion, sex, or national origins, such as in training or hiring. - iii.
+Certification Regarding Compliance with 20 U.S.C.
+1011f and any other applicable foreign funding disclosure requirements: Applicants are advised that IHEs must certify the following at the time of award, and that this certification requirement must be included in any subaward agreements to IHEs:

-iv.
-Direct Social Services: Costs that cover and provide direct social services, such as welfare, charity, health or economic relief, are unallowable.
+- a.
+Its compliance in all respects with section 1011f of title 20, United States Code, and any other applicable foreign funding disclosure requirements is material for purposes of section 3729 of title 31, United States Code, and for receipt of appropriate Federal grant funds. - b.
+Applicants seeking clarification on the reporting requirement are encouraged to review the Frequently Asked Questions resource developed by the U.S. Department of Education. - iv.
+Pre-Award Costs: Pre-award costs are not an allowable expense for this funding opportunity. - v.
+Construction: Any award made as a result of this NOFO will not allow for construction activities or costs. - Direct Social Services: Costs that cover and provide direct social services, such as welfare, charity, health or economic relief, are unallowable.
 Medical assistance, such as costs to include medical professionals, including but not limited to doctors, nurses, and psychiatrists to participate in the project activities are not allowed.